Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Introduction

+where $v_{0}=2200$~m/s is the thermal-neutron velocity~\citep{Westcott55, Westcott60}.
+In Neutron Activation Analysis (NAA) and Prompt Gamma-Ray Activation Analysis (PGAA) involving thermal and cold neutron beams, a thermal-equivalent neutron flux $\Phi_0$ can be defined by integrating over the distribution $\phi(v)$:

+Here, $\Phi$ is the actual number of neutrons that reach a unit surface area of the target per second~\citep{Molnar}.
+The measured quantity in NAA and PGAA is the reaction rate $R$~\citep{Byrne}, which for thin targets with $N$ nuclei in the neutron beam is:

+In practice, Eq.~\ref{eq:reaction_rate} must be adjusted to account for neutron absorption in the target mass, and any contributions from epithermal neutrons in the spectrum.
+These corrections are addressed in detail in Refs.~\citep{Molnar, Hurst15}.

-To account for the non-$1/v$ behavior of irregular nuclei in a simple way for application in NAA or PGAA, a correction factor known as the Westcott $g$ factor was devised \citep{Westcott55,Westcott60}.
-Using the convention where $g_{w}$ is the Westcott $g$ factor, starting with a table of neutron-capture cross sections $\sigma_{0}$ for thermal ($v_{0}=2200$~m/s, $E_{0}=0.025$~eV, or $\lambda_0 = 1.8$~{\AA}) neutrons, the cross section ($\sigma$) as a function of the neutron velocity $v$, energy $E$, or wavelength $\lambda$ below the epithermal region is given by the respective equations
+To account for the non-$1/v$ behavior of irregular nuclei in a simple way for applications in NAA or PGAA, a correction factor known as the Westcott $g$ factor was devised~\citep{Westcott55,Westcott60}.
+For example, experiments can involve measurements that use comparator isotopes with well-known neutron-capture cross sections such as $^{35}$Cl and $^{37}$Cl to normalize $\gamma$-ray intensities for isotopes of interest~\citep{Matters16, Hurst19}.
+These comparator isotopes are generally $1/v$ absorbers, while the isotope of interest may not be, necessitating adjustment using a Westcott $g$ factor~\citep{Choi14}.
+The Westcott $g$ factor is an integral quantity, defined so that for a thermal-neutron source,